 Here is how the process unfolds:

-To enroll in TAP, complete an online intake form.
+To enroll in TAP, complete an online interest form.

 With help from TAP, you’ll identify a solicitation from a federal agency that best fits your technology.
 You’ll then review the proposal requirements, identify resources needed and develop a strategic plan to write the proposal — which may include applying for MTI funding.